bioidiap/bob.bio.vein/doc/installation.rst

    If you're at the Idiap Research Institute in Switzlerand, the datasets in the baselines mentioned in this guide are already downloaded and pre-installed on our shared file system.
-You don't need to re-download databases or create a ``~/.bob_bio_databases.txt`` file.

 The current system readily supports the following freely available datasets:

 * ``vera``: `Vera Fingervein`_
 * ``utfvp``: `UTFVP`_
+* ``fv3d``: `3D Fingervein`_
 * ``put``: `PUT`_ Vein Dataset

 After downloading the databases, annotate the base directories in which they are installed.
-Then, follow the instructions in :ref:`bob.bio.base.installation` to let this framework know where databases are located on your system.
+Then, follow the instructions in :ref:`bob.bio.base.installation` to let this framework know where root installation of such databases are located on your system.

 Development